6.2.3 |

 in the best of all possible worlds:

-a world in which their virtue and piety could stand out.
+the one in which their virtue and piety could stand out.

-When his nature came up,
+When his nature was specified,

 he would be exclusively human: